-The Infant CARE-Index (ICI) is the simplest and most versatile of the DMM measures and is a qualitative assessment of risk in relationships.
-It assesses patterns of interaction of infants and their carers from birth to about fifteen months of age based on a short, video recorded play interaction of 3 minutes.
+The Infant CARE-Index (ICI, Crittenden, 1981) is the simplest and most versatile of the DMM assessments.
+It assesses patterns of interaction of infants and their carers from birth to about 15 months of age based on a 3-minute video-recorded play interaction.
+It does not assess attachment & captures the best of dyad’s functioning (rather than capturing the dyad’s response to stress, i.e., attachment).

 Once the coder is trained, coding of an interaction takes about 15-20 minutes.
 The measure carers on three scales: sensitivity, control and unresponsiveness.
 There are also four scales for infants: cooperativeness, compulsivity, difficultness, and passivity.
 These scales tend to be related to the carer’s scales in the order listed.